Filing An LLC Tax Extension (2026 Updated Guide)

 Quick Summary

-- To avoid future complications, bear in mind that the extension is not for paying taxes owed but only for filing
+- To avoid future complications, I always remind my clients that the extension is not for paying taxes owed but only for filing.

 How To File an Extension for LLC?